Cremini Mushroom

 Health Benefits

-- Good source of B vitamins like riboflavin, niacin, and pantothenic acid, supporting energy production.
+- Contains B vitamins like riboflavin, niacin, and pantothenic acid, essential for energy production.

-- Low in calories and fat, making it a healthy addition to weight-management diets.
+- Low in calories and fat, making them a healthy addition to a balanced diet.

 Storage Tips

 Cremini mushrooms are best stored in the refrigerator.
-Keep them in their original packaging or transfer them to a paper bag to allow for air circulation.
-Avoid storing them in airtight containers, as this can trap moisture and cause them to spoil faster.
-They should be used within 5-7 days for optimal flavor and texture.
-Do not wash them until you are ready to use them; washing beforehand will make them slimy.
-To clean, gently brush off any dirt with a soft brush or a damp paper towel.
-Freezing is not recommended unless mushrooms are cooked.
+Keep them in their original packaging or transfer them to a paper bag.
+Avoid storing them in plastic bags, as this can trap moisture and cause them to spoil faster.
+Store them away from strong-smelling foods, as they can absorb odors.
+Use within 5-7 days for optimal freshness.
+Do not wash before storing; clean them just before use.

 Marnirni-apinthi Building, Lot Fourteen,